ekartashov/lib_msg.sh/docs/OPTIMIZATION_PLAN.md

 ## Next Optimization Targets

-After completing the ANSI stripping optimization, we will analyze performance test results to identify any remaining bottlenecks in shell implementations that serve as fallbacks when external commands are not available.
-Potential candidates include:
+After successfully completing the ANSI stripping optimization, performance test results have revealed the following significant performance gaps that should be addressed next:

-1. Other string transformation functions (if they show significant performance issues)
-2. Message formatting and indentation logic
-3. Terminal width calculations and handling
+1. **Newline to space conversion**:
+   * Shell implementation (4618.70 ms for large inputs) vs tr command (6.59 ms)
+   * This shows a ~700x performance gap, making it our highest priority optimization target
+   * Optimization approach should follow similar chunking strategies as used for ANSI stripping

+2. **Whitespace removal**:
+   * Shell implementation (4390.38 ms for large inputs) vs tr command (5.50 ms)
+   * This shows a ~800x performance gap, similar to what we observed with ANSI stripping
+   * Potential for significant optimization using the same techniques

+3. **Text wrapping**:
+   * Currently takes 2818.89 ms for large inputs
+   * While already optimized from our earlier work, it's still relatively slow compared to other operations
+   * Further optimization could significantly improve overall message formatting performance

+These optimizations should follow the same successful pattern established with ANSI stripping:
+1. Analyze the current implementation to identify inefficient patterns
+2. Replace character-by-character processing with chunk-based processing where possible
+3. Use efficient parameter expansion techniques
+4. Maintain POSIX compatibility
+5. Test thoroughly for correctness and performance

-Our goal remains to maintain a POSIX-compliant shell library with optimal performance, using efficient algorithms and falling back to pure shell implementations only when necessary.
+Our goal remains to maintain a POSIX-compliant shell library with optimal performance, using efficient algorithms for our pure shell implementations to minimize the performance gap with external commands.